UK Home Office on lockdown after stabbing

-London (CNN)The offices of Britain's interior ministry in London were placed on lockdown Thursday after a man was stabbed on the street outside.
+London (CNN)The offices of Britain's interior ministry in London were placed on lockdown Thursday after a man was stabbed on the street outside, in a knife attack UK Home Secretary Priti Patel described as "horrific" and "unprovoked."

 Police were called to Marsham Street, where the Home Office building is located, on Thursday afternoon "following a report of a man with a knife at the location," London's Metropolitan Police said in a statement.

-They attended to one man with knife injuries and arrested another "on suspicion of grievous bodily harm" who was taken to a police station.
+They attended to one man with knife injuries and arrested another "on suspicion of grievous bodily harm" who was taken into custody.

 Images from the scene showed a bloodied man being led away by police.
+A cordon was set up around the building in the wake of the attack.

+Eyewitness Gareth Milner, who was sat on a wall outside the Home Office eating lunch, told CNN he saw "a number of armed police" arrive on the scene and enter the building.

+"Sometime later a gentleman was escorted out by paramedics with what looked like dressing pressed to his face, which looked quite bloodied, and his shirt was open, [I] could not tell if blood on body was from face," he said.

 Police told CNN the incident is not believed to be terrorism-related.